DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Experiments

-\paragraph{Compared methods} We compare our proposed methods with two existing portrait perspective correction methods:~\citeauthor{fried2016perspective}~\cite{fried2016perspective}, and ~\citeauthor{Zhao-2019-ICCV}~\cite{Zhao-2019-ICCV}. \citeauthor{fried2016perspective} and \citeauthor{Zhao-2019-ICCV} are both 2D warping-based solutions.
-Both of them do not release official implementations.
-Therefore, we re-implement the method of \citeauthor{fried2016perspective} with the same flow propagation method.
-In most cases, we compare our approach with our implementation.
-We also obtain some results from the website of \citeauthor{fried2016perspective} and the authors of \citeauthor{Zhao-2019-ICCV} and use them for comparison if available.
-Although not explicitly dealing with portrait perspective correction, we also include 3D Photo~\cite{Shih3DP20} for comparison as it can generate novel views farther away to alleviate the perspective distortion.
+\paragraph{Compared methods} We compare our method with: \begin{itemize} \item \textbf{Portrait perspective undistortion:} Fried's~\cite{fried2016perspective} and Zhao's~\cite{Zhao-2019-ICCV} focus on the same task as us but they are 2D warping-based solutions.
+Since neither releases official implementations, we re-implement the method of \cite{fried2016perspective}.
+In addition to comparing with our own implementation of the two methods, we also obtained several results from the website of \cite{fried2016perspective} and the authors of \cite{Zhao-2019-ICCV} for comparison. \item \textbf{Wide-angle undistortion methods:} Shih's~\cite{shih2019distortion} is a technique that solves a different undistortion problem with us: distortion caused by a wide-angle lens.
+Their basic idea is to apply the stereographic projection to the distorted image.

-\paragraph{Evaluation metrics} We use four evaluation metrics to evaluate the performance of portrait perspective correction: